ybbond/ybbond/content/posts/About GoatCounter the Analytics Tool I Use.md

 ---
-title: On Social Media and GoatCounter, The Web Analytics I Use
+title: About The Web Analytics I Use
-slug: socmed-and-goatcounter
+slug: about-goatcounter
 author: Yohanes Bandung Bondowoso
 description: I implemented a good, privacy-respecting web analytics for this website since May the 20th.
 It is called GoatCounter.
 I try to explain and reason about it.
 tags: